 OI is a chronic condition.
 This means your child will have it for life, and there is no cure.
 But OI can be treated to help your child avoid fractures and serious problems.
 Treatment for OI is different for every child.
 The options depend on the severity of your child’s condition, your child’s age and health history, and your preferences.
 Work with the healthcare team to develop a plan that is best for you and your child.
 This plan is likely to include:

-2. Using methods to control pain from fractures, including over-the-counter or prescription medications, nerve block injections, or TENS (transcutaneous electrical nerve stimulation).
+Using methods to control pain from fractures, including over-the-counter or prescription medicines, nerve block injections, or TENS (transcutaneous electrical nerve stimulation).

-3. Giving the child medications called bisphosphonates to increase bone mass.
+Giving the child medicines called bisphosphonates to increase bone mass by slowing the loss of existing bone.
 These are taken every day.
-In a young child they may be given by intravenous (IV) line.
+In a young child they may be given by intravenous (IV).

 Ensuring the child gets plenty of healthy, nutritious foods and any vitamin supplements that are prescribed by the healthcare team.